ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     - [ ] Title
     - [ ] Site
     - [ ] Data
+[ ] NEXT!
+Ensure that the pages that get rendered end up in the
+    `sitePagesRendered` variable in the `SiteGenState`.
+Otherwise, we could end up with duplicate things.
 [ ] - Re-do logging and printing functions so that we can control the output
       nicely.
     - [x] Write a logging effect that provide severity and optional module